fysoul17/google_maps_place_picker/README.md

 By default, when a user picks a place by using auto complete search or dragging the map, we display the information at the bottom of the screen (FloatingCard).

 However, if you don't like this UI/UX, simply override the builder using 'selectedPlaceWidgetBuilder'.
-FlocatingCard widget can be reused which floating around the screen or build entirly new widget as you want.
-It is stacked with the map, so you might want to use [Positioned](https://api.flutter.dev/flutter/widgets/Positioned-class.html) widget.
+FlocatingCard widget can be reused which is floating around the screen or build an entirely new widget as you want.
+It is stacked with the map, so you might want to use the [Positioned](https://api.flutter.dev/flutter/widgets/Positioned-class.html) widget.

 **Note that using this customization WILL NOT INVOKE [onPlacePicked] callback as it will override default 'Select here' button on floating card**